 For our first example, watch Audrey Choi’s TED talk on making global capital markets catalysts for social change.
 Notice how she begins by telling her mother’s story to provide context.

 Our brains are primed to pay attention to new information, which is one reason why our social media feeds are so addictive.
-The start of an unfamiliar story pulls people away from their smartphones and into the present moment as they are alerted to incoming information that’s new and different.
+The start of an unfamiliar story pulls people away from their smartphones and into the present moment.
+That’s how you grab attention.

 Criticising an audience or instructing them what they should do, say or think will probably result in folded arms and mutters of discontent.
-But when you tell a story you demonstrate the consequences of an action in a way that your audience can learn from without becoming defensive.
+But when you tell a story you demonstrate the consequences of an action, then your audience can learn without becoming defensive.